-- The full timeline, historical events, and links between them, will be given in my new book and on one of the Enterprise Boot camp classes.
+- I will give the full timeline, historical events, and links between them, both in my new book and on one of the Enterprise Bootcamp classes.
 In this article, I am giving the overall results.

 Dependency is defined as the consciousness where we believe that we are part of an external plan and that our destiny is controlled by others.
-Typically, there are control structures set up to discourage behaviour that deviates from the plan, and there are those few who control and communicate the plan to others.
+Typically, control structures set up to discourage behaviour that deviates from the plan.
+And there are those few who control and communicate the plan to others.
 People who completely deviate from the plan are usually punished severely.